dysonreturns/sc2ai/docs/TUTORIAL_06.md

 Send a random worker to build on a 6x6 spaced grid near the main base and then continue mining.

-### 7x7 sim cities
+### 7x7 cities and build_placement_near

-Barracks are `3x3`, so you'd think it'd need a `4`-spaced building point to allow `1` space for units to walk around (`3+1`).
+All Terran army structures are `3x3`, so you'd think it'd need a `4`-spaced building grid, to allow `1` space for units to walk around (`3 + 1 = 4`).
-The add-on adds `2x2` to it's shape, though, effectively making it's size `5x5`.
+The add-on adds `2x2` to it's shape, though, making it `5` units wide.

 Therefore,
-💪Barracks are best spaced `6` squares.
+💪 Barracks are best spaced `6` squares (1 side-walk).
-🦾Factories which produce massive mechanical units might need `7`.
+🦾 Factories which produce massive mechanical units might need `7` (2 side-walk).
-🚀Starports which doesn't really need walking space for it's own units can take up 5 or `6` spaces.
+🚀 Starports which doesn't really need walking space for it's own units can take up 5 or `6` spaces.

 The Problem is packing your Barracks too tightly might limit the movement of your Factory units later!

-**Universally using 7-spaced grid** for all army building placements takes away all worries of trapping units, but you can run out of space in your main base faster than usual.
+**Universally using 7x7-spaced grid** for all army building placements takes away all worries of trapping units, but you can run out of space in your main base faster than usual.

 ### Add-on